She is also the online editor for ClickIttefaq.com, the English-web version of Bangladesh’s oldest national newspaper

 Anushay frequently travels to leading colleges and universities across the country giving talks on global women’s rights movements.
-She has spoken at Georgetown University, American University, George Washington University, New York University (NYU), Duke, Yale Law School, & the University of Michigan.
+She has spoken at Georgetown University, American University, George Washington University, New York University (NYU), Duke, Yale Law School, University of Michigan, & the University of Chicago.

 A fervent lover of cultures, Anushay spent a year in Italy studying Italian and is fluent in six languages.
 She is married and lives in Washington, DC with her Iranian-American husband and their daughter.